gramener/gramex/gramex/apps/guide/auth/README.md

 The user must first trust this server by enabling
 [SSO on IE/Chrome](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/ie_sso.html)
 or [on Firefox](https://wiki.shibboleth.net/confluence/display/SHIB2/Single+sign-on+Browser+configuration).
 Then visiting `/integrated` will automatically log the user in.

-The user object looks like this:
+The user object `handler.current_user` looks like this:

 ```js
 {